 Wolverines mainly prey upon deer and elk, and often take advantage of carrion.
 They do not seem to be limited as much by foraging opportunities as by human disturbance.
 Wolverines tend to avoid places of high human disturbance (Verts, 1998).
-The area adjacent to Hwy 26 is not suitable wolverine habitat.
+The area adjacent to Hwy 26 is not suitable wolverine habitat because of the noise from traffic.
 It is possible that wolverine will try to cross the highway, but they would not stay in the immediate area.
 Wolverines are not likely to utilize the area because of recreational traffic through the year.
+The presence of wolverines on the Mt.
+Hood National Forest has not been confirmed through these surveys.
+Winter snow track surveys, camera bait stations and smoke track plates have been utilized in the past decade to determine carnivore and mustelid presence.
+No wolverines were found using these survey techniques.
+A confirmed (ODFW Biologist, 1990) wolverine track in the snow along Oregon State Highway 35 is the only confirmed/documented occurrence on the Mt.
+Hood National Forest.
+Wolverine presence is suspected because of this documented track sighting.